wobzyIDK/Hash-Function-c-Explain-Code/README.md

-# Hash-Function-c-Explain-Code
+Sorting Code
-In this repository I will be doing Hash Function for sorting.
+In this repository I will be doing a way for sorting algorith in c++.
 I am new to coding don't mind if it's bad.